 Sasakura is his family name - he signs his pictures "Teppei S."

 Kentaro Nishino was born in 1980, in Kanazawa on the Japan Sea coast, and graduated from the Academy of Art University in San Francisco in 2003.
 He takes his inspiration from nature, while lending his own air of fantasy.

 Nishino is his family name, but he signs his work "Kentaro N".

 The artist Kazuha Fukami has produced a series of fantasy images of swirling figures, mostly women, some with swords, some not.
-According to her own website (http://kazuppo.net) she was born in Tokushima (on the island of Shikoku) in June of 198x, and likes polar bears, cows, natural minerals and more.
+According to her former website (kazuppo.net; no longer active) she was born in Tokushima (on the island of Shikoku) in June of 198x, and likes polar bears, cows, natural minerals and more.